10Vaibhav/SQUIRREL-CENSUS/README.md

 The original data comes from the [2018 Central Park Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw).

-6. License

-This project is open source and available under the [MIT License](LICENSE).

 ## Break Down ##

 1.First, the code imports the pandas library, which is used for data manipulation and analysis.